mainwp/mainwp/readme.txt

 * Added: Bulk Settings Manager promo notice
 * Added: Support for publishing Image Galleries in Posts and Pages
 * Added: French translation files
-* Added: MU-Plugins support in Plugin overview
+* Added: MU-Plugins support in the Plugin overview
-* Added: Extra feedback on test connection
+* Added: Extra feedback on the test connection
-* Updated: Auto Backup process to exclude zip files, known backup locations, non WordPress directories to prevent timeout issues
+* Updated: Auto Backup process to exclude zip files, known backup locations, and non-WordPress directories to prevent timeout issues
 * Updated: Disabled auto-complete for the HTTP Auth Username and Password fields
 * Updated: Update process to not run in case backup process is running
 * Updated: Quick Start Wizard steps
 * Removed: Plugin and Theme conflicts check feature
 * Removed: Unused old code
-* Cosmetic: Removed slashes added in sitenames with quotes
+* Cosmetic: Removed slashes added in site names with quotes

 = 3.1.2 - 3-15-16 =
-* Fixed: Slashes added in sitenames when using quotes
+* Fixed: Slashes added in site names when using quotes
 * Fixed: Multiple mixed content warnings
 * Fixed: Conflict with wpMandrill and Postman SMTP plugins
 * Added: Support for the new Team Control feature